cli1314/prof.rosen.finalproject/proposal2.md

 ### In a sentence (or list of features), define a GOOD/BETTER/BEST outcome for your final project.
 I.e., what WILL you accomplish no matter what?

 TODO: I hope the website will have:
-      Readable/Understable Text
+      Readable/Understable Text,
-      Will be Easy to Navigate
+      Will be Easy to Navigate,
-      Just overall not too boring
+      Just overall not too boring,
       If my mom would allow, I really want to try online ordering but a lot of customers get our name wrong with a neighboring resturant with almost the exact same name so that'll be too much to ask for.